Social media is typically used for recreation and entertainment. The medium has also become a powerful tool for criminal justice professionals.

 Victims Strike Back via Social Media

-In August 2014, a McKinney, TX man used the video platform to post home surveillance footage of an overnight burglary of his vehicle.
+In August 2014, a McKinney, Texas, man used the video platform to post home surveillance footage of an overnight burglary of his vehicle.
 The video showed two teenage boys opening his car and making off with stolen cash and credit cards.

 Two days after the video was made public, it had drawn nearly 4,000 views.
 Since the two boys were clearly displayed in the footage, local viewers quickly identified the pair.
 They have since been tied to other burglaries in the area.